skgigliotti/streamlit_tutorial/README.md

    a button in the upper right that says "Rerun".
 Click it.
 The app should update with the new text.
-1. If you'd like a more structured introduction to Streamlit, take a loook at the free course [30 Days of Streamlit](https://blog.streamlit.io/30-days-of-streamlit/) - that was my first introduction to Streamlit, and I got a lot out of it.
+1. If you'd like a more structured introduction to Streamlit, take a loook at the free course [30 Days of Streamlit](https://blog.streamlit.io/30-days-of-streamlit/).
+That course was my first introduction to Streamlit, and I found it helpful.

 ### Exercises